EyalGV/CyProjects/README.md

 as said above its still in alpha state so RUNNING THE CODE IS AT YOUR OWN RISK. basicly putting it here to share my knowledge. comments for improvements is highly appreciated :D last and not least thanks for visiting this page and reading thoroughly.
+Permission to use the file or edit it is granted as long as i get credit from that.